marmelab/react-admin/docs/Fields.md

 ```
 {% endraw %}

-Admin-on-rest usually delegates the rendering of fields components to material-ui components.
+React-admin usually delegates the rendering of fields components to material-ui components.
 Refer to the material-ui documentation to see the default styles for elements.

 Lastly, you may want to override the field header (the `<th>` element in the datagrid).
 In that case, use the `headerStyle` prop: